Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/younghoon/younghoon-ch4-encoding-and-evolution.md

 ## Messaging Data Flow

 In this final section, we will briefly look at asynchronous message-passing systems, which are somewhere between RPC and databases.
-They are similar to RPC in that a client’s request (usually called a message) is delivered to another process with low latency.
-They are similar to databases in that the message is not sent via a direct network connection, but goes via an intermediary called a message broker (also called a message queue or message-oriented middleware), which stores the message temporarily.
+- They are similar to RPC in that a client’s request (usually called a message) is delivered to another process with low latency.
+- They are similar to databases in that the message is not sent via a direct network connection, but goes via an intermediary called a message broker

 It can act as a buffer if the recipient is unavailable or overloaded, and thus improve system reliability.